Unvaccinated Texas man has double amputation after COVID-19 complications - NewsBreak

 “It was either amputate my feet and live or leave them on and die, so it was a no-brainer,” said Forina.

-Vallejo said it isn’t uncommon to see these cases from COVID patients like Forina, who suffers from peripheral vascular disease and hypertension, along with a mixture of high-risk factors that can lead to amputation.Paul Howell’s family weighs in on Gov. Stitt’s Julius Jones commutation decision
+Vallejo said it isn’t uncommon to see these cases from COVID patients like Forina, who suffers from peripheral vascular disease and hypertension, along with a mixture of high-risk factors that can lead to amputation.COVID-related attacks prompt Missouri hospital to issue panic buttons to employees

 Forina said he has to relearn how to move around on his own.